GoGuide Magazine proudly supports local and national "get out the vote" initiatives.

 At GoGuide, we're committed to a greener future.
 We've made a conscious choice to avoid contributing to local landfills with thousands of unread paper magazines.
 While paper magazines were a staple of the last century, we're excited to introduce you to our new and interactive digital format, which offers a more immersive experience.

 Your input is invaluable to us.
 We want to hear from you, whether it's constructive criticism or a shoutout for something we've done right.
 We're particularly interested in your story ideas and submissions on travel, books, food, and local events.
-And yes, we're (hint).
+And yes, we're open to non-intrusive advertising suggestions, too (hint).
 Your ideas and contributions are what make GoGuide Magazine unique and engaging.
 We are thrilled to introduce you to our new and interactive digital format.
-This format offers a more immersive and convenient reading experience, bringing our content to life in a way that's never been possible.
+This format offers a more immersive and convenient reading experience, bringing our content to life in a way that's never been possible before.

 GoGuide Magazine is also looking for freelance writers in the Iowa City area.
 Topics include theatre previews, nightlife, cinema, and more.
 If interested, please email tim@romllc. us